matiexe/TIC-TAC-TOE-TEST/README.md

-## TIC TAC TOE CHALLENGE
+# TIC TAC TOE CHALLENGE
+A simple TIC TAC TOE application using angular client and RESTFULL API You can test de app in this link https://tictactoeclient.firebaseapp.com

+## TIC-TAC-TOE CLIENT
+Client created using Angular and consuming data for de ttt rest api,this clint is hosting in firebase

+## TIC-TAC-TOE API

-A simple TIC TAC TOE (TaTeTi in argentina) RESTFULL API made in NODE JS and MONGO DB Client is development in Angular JS
+A simple TIC TAC TOE (TaTeTi in argentina) RESTFULL API made in NODE JS and MONGO DB

 ### Methods or routes

 + **post api/game    --->** *Create a new game*